-Brian, whose background is in financial services, hospitality and retail, has for over a year been Chair of Age Scotland Enterprises, the Charity’s social enterprise arm.
-He joined the Charity as Chief Executive in July 2012.
+Brian, whose previous background was in financial services, hospitality and retail, joined the Charity as Chief Executive in July 2012.

-He has also been involved in strategic business development for Young Enterprise Scotland, charged with leading the promotion and expansion of enterprise into mainstream education.
-Brian’s financial experience included over a year as Head of Business Development with Capital Credit Union, Britain’s fifth largest not-for-profit cooperative.
+He has also been involved in strategic business development for Young Enterprise Scotland, and was Head of Business Development with Capital Credit Union, Britain’s fifth largest not-for-profit cooperative.
 Until recently he was also a member of the Scottish Children’s Hearing Panel.

-Keith Robson is the Director of Charity Services (Deputy Chief Executive) with responsibilities including; the Age Scotland Helpline and Information & Advice Services, Community Development, Fundraising and Policy & Communications.
+Keith Robson is Charity Director (Deputy Chief Executive) with responsibilities including; the Age Scotland Helpline and Information & Advice Services, Community Development, Fundraising and Policy & Communications.

-A Community Education graduate Keith has twenty-years experience working in the third sector having worked in education, health and housing.
+Keith has twenty-years experience in the third sector having worked in education, health and housing.
 Previously Keith was the National Official (Scotland) for the Association of Teachers and Lecturers.
-Keith has served as a school governor, on boards of voluntary groups and on the Scottish Higher Education Funding Council and as a local Councillor.
+Keith has served as a school governor, on boards of voluntary groups, on the Scottish Higher Education Funding Council and as a local Councillor.
 He is a Chartered Member of the Chartered Management Institute and an Accredited Practitioner Member of the Chartered Institute of Public Relations.

-Keith is married with a young son, is a keen cook, a reluctant runner and an armchair Hearts fan.
+Keith is married with a young son, is a keen cook, a reluctant runner, a novice cyclist and an armchair Hearts fan.

 Logan’s career has been primarily in underwriting, sales and marketing roles within the Financial services sector and was appointed to the role of General Manager within Age Scotland Enterprises, (as it is now known), in June 2008.

 He believes Enterprises delivers a first class service and offers a great range of products and services which are in demand but his biggest frustration is that so few people in Scotland know that Enterprises exists so getting the message out is his top priority.
 His ambition is to expand the face to face provision to others parts of Scotland and is willingly to explore partnerships to achieve this.